-Laksa is a popular Peranakan spicy noodle soup dish, available in different variation depending on the country of origin.
+Laksa is a popular Peranakan spicy noodle soup dish, available in different variations depending on the country of origin.
 Although you can find this noodle soup in Singapore, Malaysia, Indonesia and Thailand, the ingredients used in each country is somewhat different.
-In general, laksa consists of rice vermicelli with chicken or seafood, served in spicy coconut based soup.
+In general, laksa consists of rice vermicelli with chicken or seafood, served in spicy coconut-based soup.

 Ingredients for soup stock

 70g of dried shrimps (soak in 1 cup of hot water, drained & minced)

 Rempah paste (blended)

 – 3 pieces of lemongrass (use only its stem)

 – 6 pieces of candlenut